 I’m pleased to announce that I am represented by Vaughne Hansen of the Virginia Kidd Literary Agency. 🙂

-The Light at the End of the World is currently on submission.
+The Light at the End of the World, a work of post-apocalyptic science fiction, is currently on submission.

 On May 18 at 2130 Coordinated Universal Time, the human race mysteriously vanishes.
 In an instant, the world crashes to a stop.
 Everything lies where it fell.
 Across the deserted landscape of Canada, three women find themselves utterly alone, each fearing she may be humanity’s only survivor.